akkartik/mu/tutorial/index.md

 [Mu syntax description](https://github.com/akkartik/mu/blob/main/mu.md), and then its section on [local variables](https://github.com/akkartik/mu/blob/main/mu.md#local-variables).
-The section on [integer primitives](https://github.com/akkartik/mu/blob/main/mu.md#integer-primitives) also provides a useful cheatsheet of the instruction forms you will need.
+The section on [integer primitives](https://github.com/akkartik/mu/blob/main/mu.md#integer-primitives) also provides a useful cheatsheet of the different forms of instructions you will need.

 ```
 fn foo -> _/eax: int {